jahil/jahil.github.io/_posts/2014-11-24-lime-module-for-nexus-4-kitkat-4-4-4.md

 # insmod /sdcard/lime-mako.ko "path=/sdcard/mako.lime format=lime"
 {% endhighlight %}

-VOLA!! - copy volatility profile into overlay directory and have fun!.
+The instructions in this post assume you have know volatility framework and usage.